We are excited to be returning with a new three week international festival of contemporary circus.

 Kate Webb

-Chair of the Board
+Chair of Trustees

 Kate Webb

-Chair of the Board
+Chair of Trustees

 Kate trained at The Laban Centre and Circomedia, she was initially an aerialist performing with Skinning the Cat Aerial Theatre, In 2001, Kate set up Circomedia’s outreach programme and went on to set up and run their BTEC National Diploma qualification, as well as teach on the FDA and MA programmes.
 Kate has an MA in Educational Research and was the lead tutor on Circomedia’s Teacher Training Course.
 As a freelance director and producer, Kate works regularly with Cirque Bijou, most notably on Drawer of Dreams (2006), Battle for the Winds (2012) – a south West project for the Olympics and Green Space Dark Skies (2022), an outdoor participatory collaboration with Walk the Plank.
 She was the Associate Circus Director for Extraordinary Bodies production of Waldo’s Circus of Magic and Terror (2023) and regularly directs for Tumbellina International.
 Kate was also the producer of Bristol’s Circus 250 celebrations in 2018.